vilien/justreq/README.md

 ### 2017-1-11
 #### v0.2.1
 * Refactored "server.js" using modules of HTTP and "pipe"
-* Refactored "proxy.js" using "pipe".
+* Refactored "proxy.js" using "pipe"
-* Refactored "jrs.js" using "formidable".
+* Refactored "jrs.js" using "formidable"
-* Support for HTTPS using HTTPS module.
+* Support for HTTPS using HTTPS module
-* Added error page of HTTP status 400.
+* Added error page of HTTP status 400
-* Added configuration of CORS.
+* Added configuration of CORS

 ### 2017-1-9
 #### v0.1.3